 Each multi-age class is made up of 8-1st grade students, 8-2nd grade students and 8-3rd grade students.
 Students stay with the teacher for three years.
 Most students enter at 1st grade and that is where the majority of openings occur.
 Sometimes we have 1 or 2 open spots at 2nd grade.

-Does the lower grade stay with the same teacher for the next year?
+In a Blended class, does the lower grade stay with the same teacher for the next year?

-Not necessarily, but it can happen.
+We do try to keep the students stay with the teacher when possible.
 Looping is when a 1st/2nd blend becomes a 2nd/3rd blend the next school year and the same teacher and students stay in the class with some minor changes.
 Since the need to have a blended class is determined by enrollment, it is typically not decided until the spring.

 How likely is it that there will be a blend next year?

 It's always a possibility.
 We try to plan ahead with our enrollment projections and keep the class sizes low without creating a blended class, but sometimes that is not possible.
 We encourage families enrolling new students to do so by our Early Registration Deadline so that we have the best possible idea of projected enrollment for the next school year.
 We sometimes don’t have solid enrollment numbers until late June or even August!

 Can you determine if the blend will continue on to the next year (looping)?

 Blends are reviewed each year and depend on enrollment numbers and funding.
 If we have a blend, we examine closely the benefits to continuing it for a subsequent year and whether looping (keeping the students with the same teacher) is in the best interests for learning.

 If my child is in a 1st/2nd grade blend as a 1st grader, then moves to straight 2nd grade class the next year.
 Will he fit ok academically?